Home -- Classes -- Workshops & Slide Talks -- Supplies -- About the Artist -- FiberMaggie's Closet (now a blog)

 silk wrapped wrinkled and tied around a short tube, ready to dye.
 SHIBORI SCARF DYEING

 Shibori, the Japanese grandmother of tie-dyeing, is shaped resist dyeing, typically by immersion in a single color.
 But painting colorfast dyes directly onto wrapped silk is faster, neater, and allows multiple colors on the same scarf in one application.
 Discover the effect of different kinds of folding, binding and painting.
 Traditional patterns will be demonstrated, but the emphasis will be on creativity.
-All materials included.
+A silk scarf and all materials included.

 (4 hours)